-You will be based at the Leahurst Campus on the beautiful Wirral peninsula and also benefit from expertise in conservation biology at our main campus in Liverpool city centre.
+You will be based at the Institute of Veterinary Science’s Leahurst Campus on the beautiful Wirral peninsula, and also benefit from expertise in conservation biology at our main campus in Liverpool city centre.

-Completed two years of veterinary undergraduate studies towards an EAEVE- or AVMA-recognised degree.
+To be accepted for this course, as a minimum requirement you should have completed two years of veterinary undergraduate studies towards an EAEVE- or AVMA-recognised degree.

 How to apply